rails/rails/guides/source/association_basics.md

 @author.destroy
 ```

-With Active Record associations, we can streamline these operations, as well as
+However, With Active Record associations, we can streamline these operations, as
-others, by explicitly informing Rails about the connection between the two
+well as others, by explicitly informing Rails about the connection between the
-models.
+two models.
 Here's the revised code for setting up authors and books using
 associations:

 ```ruby